ncharvin/Quadrats-Distribution/README.md

 ## Caveats

 Nevertheless, __F<sub>s/n</sub>__ cannot be used as a definitive characteristic, as show on the following synthetic image, with quadrats containing 1, 3 ou 12 similar objects.
-The number of objects in each quadrat also has to be considered.
+By definition, if objects presents in image are all similar,  __F<sub>s/n</sub>__ does not depend on the number of objects in each quadrat (NBN), which has to be considered separately.
 <table>
     <tr>
         <td> Synthetic image </td>